Webflow v Headless CMS

 Webflow or Headless CMS

-In many instances, the decision relating to a new CMS for scaling B2B and SaaS companies narrows to choosing either Webflow or a Headless CMS like Contento, as the optimal upgrade choice.
+In many instances, the decision relating to a new CMS for scaling companies narrows to choosing either Webflow or a Headless CMS like Contento, as the optimal upgrade choice.

 So what are the Pro’s and Con’s of each route and how best to evaluate them?